BadreddinB/CDSD/Bloc_6_Direction_Projet_Data/README.md

 - How do temperatures and precipitation evolve throughout 2022?

-- What climatic differences can be observed between cities?
+- What climatic differences can be observed between French cities?

-- Which days can be considered meteorologically extreme?
+- Which days can be considered meteorologically extreme according to Météo France thresholds?

 - To what extent can these variations be predicted at J+1?